mainflux/docs/docs/provision.md

 It is part of process of setting up IoT application where we connect devices on edge with platform in cloud.

-For provisioning we can use [Mainflux CLI][cli] creating users and for each node in the edge (eg. gateway) required number of things, channels, (which will be populated with value from [request](#example)) connecting them and creating certificates if needed.
+For provisioning we can use [Mainflux CLI][cli] for creating users and for each node in the edge (eg. gateway) required number of things, channels, connecting them and creating certificates if needed.

 Provision service is used to setup initial applications configuration once user is created.
 Provision service creates  things, channels, connections and certificates.